stgl/pymccrgb/docs/source/installation.rst

 Installation
 ============

 ``pymccrgb`` is hosted on GitHub and PyPI.
 It requires LibLAS, Boost, and CMake.
+You can install it in a virtual environment.

+LibLAS must be installed first:

 .. code-block:: bash

     sudo apt-get install liblas-c-dev

+Then create a new environment and install the package:

 .. code-block:: bash

     git clone https://github.com/rmsare/pymccrgb